 Historical Moment: First Decanter Gold for Plavac Mali!

-First ever Decanter Gold for Plavac Mali goes to Marjan Vron Bod 2012!
+First-ever Decanter Gold for Plavac Mali goes to Marjan Vron Bod 2012!
 Plavac Mali is the most worshiped red wine variety in Croatia, for sure.
 A wine symbol of the national prize, Plavac has a long history and is rooted in the veins of all wine lovers in the region.
-The wild child of the Adriatic often came with high alcohol, some residual sugars, and really powerful structure.
+The wild child of the Adriatic often came with high alcohol, some residual sugars, and a really powerful structure.

 On the sunniest Croatian island, Hvar, Plavac catches all the sun it can.
 Vineyards are often spread along the seaside with the sun reflecting from the sea, rocky terrains, and the sky.
 All of those sun rays caught in single berry, can you imagine the power accumulated?

 Tonči Marjan is a boutique winemaker from the small village of Pitve on Hvar, producing a limited series of only around 1.000 bottles per label.
 Very passionate about his approach to Plavac Mali, in his interview for Vinske priče, Tonči said he finds Plavac mali wines with only 13-13,5 % of alcohol inferior.

 Dedicated to producing extreme versions of Plavac Mali, leaving nobody indifferent, Tonči said he won’t sell his wines to someone who doesn’t understand or appreciate the expression.
 In recent years, with his limited production, he successfully gathered a large number of followers.
 People that found something stunning and unforgettable in his wines.